Last Updated on August 18, 2023 by Nicole

 - Boeing Galleries, with its outdoor modern sculptures.

 If you’re with kids, go splash around in the Crown Fountain or take the fascinating 935-feet BP Bridge with beautifully designed stainless steel railings to Maggie Daley Park.
 Here kids have lots of choices from the skating ribbon, 40-feet rock climbing wall, play garden, mega slide, play boats and Enchanted Forest.
+See below for more information about popular attractions at Maggie Daley Park.

 If you are hungry, head to the Plaza at Park Grill for a delicious meal with a view.